IW714/COMP-423-d2-CSXL/docs/team-d2-docs/room-editor-spec.md

 - Coordinate with other admins to ensure consistency in room and seat management.

 ## Limitations
-- Generally the editor suffers from a slight degree of coupling between the Room-Item-Service and the Seat, Table, and RoomItem classes.
+- Generally, the editor suffers from a slight degree of coupling between the Room-Item-Service and the Seat, Table, and RoomItem classes.
 Due to how the updateLines() method works along with a couple others, the Room-Item-Service must be injected into some of the classes' methods in order to properly work.
 - We were unable to implement individual Seat and Table widgets to replace the code in the `RoomLayoutEditor.html` file.
 If possible, future developers should find a way to do this.

 ## Troubleshooting